corvusdeinanis/couscous/_notes/Destination Mindset.md

 ---
 title : Destination Mindset
-tag : [mindfullness,reflections]
+tag : [mindfulness,reflections]
 ---

-# Destination Mindset and Mindfullness
+# Destination Mindset and Mindfulness

 >[!INFO] Who will this help?
 >Everyone!
 But mostly people who aren't in distress currently